oracle/weblogic-image-tool/site/cache.md

     ```

 ## Copyright
-Copyright (c) 2019 Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2019, 2020, Oracle and/or its affiliates.